CancerScreeningCDS/crcsm-cds/input/pagecontent/2_background.md

 setup which would trigger when new unstructured data is created in the EHR.
 The data would be wrapped in a FHIR resource and sent via a CDS Hooks API to the NLP service.
-The data would be unpacked and processed by the NLP algorithm; CDS Hooks and the FHIR CRM provide a process by which the NLP outputs can be ingested back into the EHR as FHIR resources.
+The data would be unpacked and processed by the NLP algorithm; CDS Hooks and the FHIR
+Clinical Reasoning Module (CRM) provide a process by which the NLP outputs can be ingested back into the EHR as FHIR resources.
 This can be done in such a way that the CRCSM CDS can accurately leverage the knowledge provided by the NLP algorithm.